MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 - To work with Microsoft Information Protection integration, you must enable the [App connector for Office 365](./connect-office-365.md).

 For Defender for Cloud Apps to apply sensitivity labels, they must be published as part of a sensitivity label policy in the Microsoft 365 compliance center.
-However, if you have Azure Information Protection labels that you haven't yet [migrated to the unified labeling platform](/azure/information-protection/faqs#how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform), these labels must be published via the Azure portal.

 Defender for Cloud Apps currently supports applying Microsoft Information Protection sensitivity labels for the following file types: